kcsoukup/obsidian-http-mcp/SECURITY.md

 ## Production Deployment Best Practices

-### ⚠️ DO NOT expose directly to the Internet without:
+### ⚠️ DO NOT expose directly to the Internet without

 1. **Reverse Proxy with Authentication**

    ```nginx
    location /mcp {
      auth_request /auth;